Why do Koreans work so late?

 If the CEO wants a report tomorrow on the Australian HR system and its difference from Korea’s,then you really have no choice but to spend the night preparing the report.
 It would be like if you had a very inconsiderate and irrational teacher at school or university who does pop-style 20-page assignments due the following day.
 What can you do?
 If you don’t do the work your position is on the line, and if you do the work then you are going to sacrifice your personal time and health.
 Because the CEO or another director demands that you cannot simply give a verbal report either, you want to be perceived as if you have done a good job which usually means a simple 10-minute ad-hoc briefing on a topic turns into a 1 hour, 40 slide powerpoint filled with graphs and models which essentially mean nothing!

 Loyalty and Sacrifice

 Korea, as we know, is a largely collective society.
-Personal gains are sacrificed for the group, or in a workers perspective – personal time and well-being is sacrificed for the better of the company (and by large the economy).
-It has always been interesting to me that this style of thinking is commonplace when clearly the elite families who run the major Korean chaebols (Samsung, LG, Hanhwa, CJ) have reached the top not by sacrificing for the group rather they have had others sacrifice for their own personal gain.
+Personal gains are sacrificed for the group, or from a workers perspective, personal time and well-being is sacrificed for the better of the company (and by large the economy).
+A cynical view would suggest that company owners benefit from instilling this culture throughout their employees, especially in large chaebols.